konsoletyper/teavm-site/_docs/flavour/templates.md

 title: HTML templates
 ---

-Flavour provides convenient way to render and update DOM via HTML templates.
+Flavour provides a convenient way to render and update DOM via HTML templates.
-All you need is to define class with data and behaviour and bind it to HTML template.
+All you need is to define a class with data and behaviour, then bind it to an HTML template.
-This section describes following topics:
+This section describes the following topics:

 * how to create HTML templates;
 * how to use standard components;
 * how to create custom components;
-* how to use expression language.
+* how to use Flavour's expression language.

 # Creating a new page